liyuan1234/image_agent/README.md

- # GPA: A lightweight, general purpose LLM assistant.
+ # GPA: General Purpose LLM Assistant.

 Chatgpt is very good at understanding images and this feature can be exploited to perform guidance in complex situations.